glowinthedark/multi-qr-air-gapped-file-transfer/README.md

 ### 2. Open the receiver

+Use **[`receiver.html`](https://glowinthedark.github.io/multi-qr-air-gapped-file-transfer/receiver.html)** if you have internet acces on the receiver device.
 The receiver needs camera access, and browsers only grant camera access on secure origins (`https://` or `http://localhost`) — **not** on a plain `file://` page.
-So you need a tiny local web server on the receiving device:
+If the receiver device has no internet then you'll need a tiny local web server:

 ```bash
 # from the folder containing receiver.html